py0xc3/Python3tools/README.md

 Based on https://github.com/pyca/cryptography

 This is a small encryption/decryption tool for files.
 It needs Python 3.6 or later.
+Tested on Fedora 28.

 It uses ChaCha20 with 256 bit.
 Blake2s is used for password hashing.
 The tool implements password salts.